OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 ##### later
 Recommendation to have this done later.
 This doesn't mean never *(that is a mightfix or wontfix label)*.
 This label should always be cleared on any PR and related Issue that is merged.

+##### mightfix
+Someone with privileges is considering adding a fix in to acccomodate a feature or enhancement.

+#### wontfix
+Someone with privileges is stating that a feature or enhancement will not be currently implemented.

 ##### question
 This means a question has been encountered by anyone and may remain unanswered until cleared.